'Currydurst': Beer and Curry Ketchup in a Glass | LatestLY

 Astra is popular beer across Hamburg, but is mostly associated with the St. Pauli district, a working class and alternative culture hub where the city's port and red-light district meet.

-The brewery's origins date back to 1647, when a Flemish brewer in Hamburg's brewed a "Bavaria" beer — then the name for local pilsener, and not inspired by the southern German region of Bavaria.
+The brewery's origins date back to 1647, when a Flemish brewer in Hamburg brewed a "Bavaria" beer — then simply the name for local pilsener, and not inspired by the southern German region of Bavaria.

-After the nearly closing in the 1990s, the city of Hamburg ultimately intervened and bought Astra, which was then sold to Holsten — the other major city brewery.
-At Holsten, the cult classic was given a makeover.
+After Astra nearly closed in the 1990s, the city of Hamburg ultimately intervened and bought the brewery, which was then sold to Holsten — the city's other major brewery.
+The cult classic was then given a makeover.

 The ultimate street food collaboration